Loepker-James/enforce-rules/CODE_OF_CONDUCT.md

 ## §2 Expected Behavior

 ### §2.1 Respect
 Contributors must treat others with courtesy.
-Disagreements are acceptable, but disrespect, hostility, or dismissive behavior is not.
+Disagreements are allowed, but disrespect, hostility, or dismissive behavior is not.

 ### §2.2 Constructive Feedback
 Feedback should focus on improving the project.
 Criticism must be actionable, specific, and delivered without insults or sarcasm.